 Eathority is in-network with Aetna, Cigna, Emblem, and Oscar in the greater New York area.
 If you have one of these plans, you may have coverage for nutrition services.
 Contact your insurer and inquire about your plan’s details.
 If you have one of these insurance plans but Carol is not a participating provider, Eathority can provide you with in-person or virtual nutrition coaching, but it will be subject to out-of-pocket fees.

-For all other plans, use this please contact your insurer to inquire about out-of-network coverage.
+For all other plans, please contact your insurer to inquire about out-of-network coverage.
 Eathority will provide you with a superbill after each session to submit to your insurer for possible reimbursement.

 Eathority encourages potential clients to consider this: change does not occur in a single session.
-If you are exploring whether low FODMAP or non-diet interventions are right for you or you want to get to know Carol and her style, single sessions are available.
+But ff you are exploring whether low FODMAP or non-diet interventions are right for you or you want to get to know Carol and her style, single sessions are available.

 For any out-of-network clients, a single session may be purchased, and if you decide to move forward together with Carol, sessions may be sold in package form.
-Please contact Eathority using the form below to inquire about pricing, payment options, and cancellation policies.
+Please contact Eathority using the form below to inquire about pricing and payment options.